20 Kyu to 15 Kyu - More Thrilling Go Games

 Joseki are common corner sequences where both players aim for balanced outcomes.
 Mastering them gives you a strong start.

-1. Commit to playing 25 to 30games on the 19x19 board to gain practical experience.
+- Commit to playing 25 to 30 games on the 19x19 board to gain practical experience.

-3. Become part of communities by joining online Groups/Forumson OGS or Discord for Game Reviews and Discussions.
+- Become part of communities by joining online Groups/Forums.
+Find your rivals and mentors there.

 I hope you’re enjoying the 19x19 introduction.
 Hone your 19x19 basics and don’t stress over mistakes, it happens.
 Good Luck, Have Fun!